front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 };
 ```

 In addition, Title and Rich Text fields are very similar; a Title field can be seen as a restricted Rich Text field.
 As a result, the Transformers dedicated to Rich Text fields can also be used on Title fields.
-So if you want to expose the title as a `DefaultWysiwyg`, you can do the following changes, in the `schema.gql`:
+So if you want to expose the title as a `DefaultWysiwyg`, you can do the following changes instead.
+In the `schema.gql`:

 ```diff
 type Homepage {